hopeaxolotl/unprotected-cyber/README.md

  - From there, most moddable files are within each folder, like /opts/ and /services/.
 ## Dependencies
  - Dependencies should be automatically installed when you install via .deb, but just in case, the dependencies are:
+# Known Issues
+ - Can't run the script as the root user.
+Alternatively, run as a sudoer and run `sudo python3 /unproc/unprotectedcyber.py`.
 ```
 sudo apt install -y python3
 sudo apt install -y python3-pip